rockymadden/gap/readme.md

 * You have redesigned your website hoping to improve user engagement (e.g. increase time on site and lower bounce rate).
 Because you used the default implementation of the Google Analytics code, your bounce rate is over stated and your time on site is under stated.
 After the redesign, you see positive numbers on both these fronts.
 Bounce rate is down and time on site is up.
 Both these data points are not only incorrect, but the opposite could be true.
 Your time on site could, in actuality, be lower than before.
 Your bounce rate could, in actuality, be higher than before.
 * More information on this subject, [straight from Google](http://analytics.blogspot.com/2012/07/tracking-adjusted-bounce-rate-in-google.html).

-The Google Analytics Poller provides a simple solution to remedy these issues.
-It thinly wraps the Google Analytics ```_gaq``` API and adds reoccurring event polling.

-## Trackers

-###_gapTrackReads
-The core tracker.
-Logs ```gapRead``` events every n seconds.
-Each new event label is updated as time progresses.
-For instance, with a 10 second cadence the first event label would be 10, the second would be 20, and so on.

 ```javascript
 _gap.push(["_gapTrackReads", 10]); // Polling cadence can be changed.